From DST to AbH

 Another important difference between the DST and AbH designs is autonomy.
 In a DST cabin, as in a Pullman car, flight attendants were in charge of turning seats into beds, and vice versa; they would also need to bring a ladder and hold it in order for occupants to climb in or out of the upper berths.
 The AbH design permits for each seat to be transformed into a bed independently and without crew assistance being necessary; plus, the design's integrated steps ensure that upper-tier occupants can enter or abandon their seats at will.

-At the heart of the AbH system’s effectiveness is its exclusive implementation of a third aisle in the passenger cabin.
-This unique feature ensures that all units—single and double—have direct access to an aisle; plus, up to 70% of economy-class seats are immediately next to an aisle, compared to approximately 40% in conventional cabin layouts—an increase of up to 80%.
-A third aisle also increases corridor space by as much as 50%, a factor that can help make boarding and disembarking more efficient.
+At the heart of the AbH system’s effectiveness is its exclusive implementation of a third or fourth aisle in the passenger cabin.
+This unique feature ensures that all units—single and double—have direct access to an aisle; plus, from 66% up to 100% of economy-class seats are immediately next to an aisle, compared to approximately 40% in conventional cabin layouts.
+A third or fourth aisle also increases corridor space from 50% up to 100%, a factor that can help make boarding and disembarking more efficient, and enable quicker turnaround times.

 .In AbH layouts, aisles generally have a width of roughly 20 inches in economy class, and 28 inches in business/premium class.
 Seat width in economy is approximately 20 inches, and 28 inches in business / premium—these measurements vary depending on aircraft and cabin type.
 In other words, seat and aisle width in AbH cabins is consistent with that of conventional cabin layouts.